What TV show would you choose?

 Wishes, until now, patiently lounging on a chair beside me in my office, let out a chittering cackle, and sat upright with a stiff spine.

 Wishes: Wait just a minute!
 Isn’t that a little too much information?
 My ability to reproduce is not the subject of this interview.
 May I remind you that my being here is a favor to you?
-So, shall we commence?
+So, shall we begin?

 Me: That was an unfortunate slip.
 I apologize.
 But you jumped in before I could finish.
 What makes you stand out is your ability to traverse time and your ability to talk.
 We all appreciate that you’ve come forward again.
 How was your journey?